-The difference between kVA and kW is that one is a measure of power and the other is a measure of energy.
-The most common use of these two terms is in the power industry, where they are used to describe how much power a generator can produce.
+The difference between kVA and kW is that one is a measure of power, and the other is a measure of energy.
+The most common use of these two terms is in the power industry, where they describe how much power a generator can produce.

 Power is defined as the rate at which energy is used, expressed in watts.
 This can be calculated by multiplying voltage (V) by current (A).